 My Goals as County Executive

-People have asked me what I want to do with the office.
+People ask me what I want to do with the office.

-While my first answer is still “execute County government efficiently and competently,” here are three specific goals - each of which is explained below:
+Here are specific goals - each of which is explained below:

-• A reset of relationships with the County Executive Office
+A reset of relationships with other elected officials.

-A reset of relationships with the County Executive Office
+A reset of relationships with other elected officials

-As an outsider to past conflicts with the County Executive, I can start fresh with everyone.
-Disagreements are normal, but getting things done in government requires collaboration and long-term relationships.
-You can see this in my 10-year history of working with the County on joint initiatives as the Urbana IT Director, including the Sheriff’s Office, Circuit Clerk, State’s Attorney, GIS Consortium, and County IT – ask them what I’m like to work with.
+I have a history of collaborating with the County on joint initiatives as the Urbana IT Director, including the Sheriff’s Office, Circuit Clerk, State’s Attorney, GIS Consortium, and County IT – ask them what I am like to work with.

 We have too many units of government in Illinois, and it is no different here.
 The County has 9 elected officials, 21 villages, 30 Townships, and dozens of smaller districts.
 Not to mention larger entities like Urbana and Champaign and the Public Health District.